-The violation of the defendant's "duty of care" caused the accident.
-Your lawyer needs to prove that the breach of duty, as stated previously, is the direct cause of the accident.
+The defendant's "duty of care" violation caused the accident.
+Your lawyer must prove that the breach of duty, as stated previously, is the direct cause of the accident.
 If the driver didn't violate that duty and it was a manufacturing defect that caused the accident, then the manufacturer might be considered the liable party in this case.

 The accident caused the victim's injuries.
-You need to prove that the liable party's reckless actions caused your injuries.
+You must prove that the liable party's reckless actions caused your injuries.
 The reckless accident should be the direct cause of your physical injuries and financial losses, and not your own.

-If you've been a victim of negligent accidents, the first thing you need to do is contact a Motorcycle Accident Lawyer in Los Angeles ASAP.
+If you've been a negligent accident victim, you first need to contact a Motorcycle Accident Lawyer in Los Angeles ASAP.
 An attorney experienced in California Personal Injury Claims knows their way around the law and will be able to help assess your accident, investigate for proof, and build a solid case.

 What Happens To Your Claim If You Weren't Wearing A Motorcycle Helmet?

 Not wearing a motorcycle helmet is against California law.
 Thus, complicating your possible Motorcycle Accident Injury Claim.

 As discussed in the previous section, how California Motorcycle Accident Injury Claims work is identifying the fault.
 If you sustained head and neck injuries, the defendant and their legal team might blame you for not wearing a helmet.

 That said if you and your Motorcycle Accident Lawyer should still be able to prove that you wouldn't be in an accident if the defendant weren't negligent.
 After all, helmets won't stop drunk, careless, or speeding drivers from causing injuries to other parts of the body.